By Donald Latumahina (follow me on Twitter) , April 28, 2008

 4. Determine not to stop before the time is up

 For me, this is where the difficulty lies.
-There is often temptation to stop before the time is up because I feel that I can’t concentrate.
+There is often a temptation to stop before the time is up because I feel that I can’t concentrate.
 Often I do stop in such moments, but recently I try not to stop.

 I think the word “sprint” gives us a tip on how not to stop.
 If you sprint, your mind is fully focused on the finish line that you can’t possibly think of something else.
 Similarly, if you do ultradian sprint, your mind should be so focused that you can no longer think of something else, stopping included.
 If we still think that we want to stop, it means that we are not focused enough.
 Perhaps we just run but do not sprint.